Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 How to Clean Tile Floors

-There are many ways to clean tiles, and a range of tools effective at cleaning and shining these floors.
+There are many ways to clean tiles and various tools effective at cleaning and shining these floors.
 First things first, though, before starting, make sure your floors are clear.
-Sweep away dust and loose dirt and pick up toys or any other items.
+Sweep away dust and loose dirt and pick up toys or other items.

 How to Clean Tiles Using a Manual Mop